Skip to content

 Pick a next tour based on what you want to handle next.

-GET is the query string (optional filters).
-PARAM is the URL path params (resource identity).
+GET is the query string for optional filters.
+PARAM is the URL path for resource identity.

 Keep inputs typed and validated so the rest of the workflow stays predictable.